bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

 Unlike an allocated chunk, is heap memory that is available for re-allocation.
 Free chunks can never reside next to another free chunk.
 The allocator always coalesces adjacent free chunks together.

-As can be seen below, a free chunk must always be preceded by an allocated chunk, therefore its `mchunk_prev_size` will always have user data from the previous allocated chunk.
+As can be seen below, a free chunk must always be preceded by an allocated chunk, therefore its `mchunk_prev_size` will always have user data from the previous allocated chunk (@kaempf).

     +-------------------------------+